zentnerlab/TSRexploreR/github/TSS_ANALYSIS.md

 ### Annotating TSSs

 After formatting the counts and optionally CPM normalizing them, the TSSs will be annotated relative to known features.
-This function takes either the path and file name of a 'GTF' or 'GFF' file, or a 'BSgenome' package from bioconductor.
+This function takes either the path and file name of a 'GTF' or 'GFF' file, or a 'TxDb' package from bioconductor.
 The annotation information will be added onto the range of the 'RangedSummarizedExperiment'.
 The example below uses a 'GTF' file from Ensembl (R64-1-1 Release 99), and will annotate each TSS to the closest transcript.